- Prime Areas

 - Extra-Curricular Clubs

-Each child’s learning and development is recorded and celebrated through Bright Little Stars individual child’s Learning Journey, using the Footsteps software.
+Each child’s learning and development is recorded and celebrated through Bright Little Stars individual child’s Learning Journey.

 We aim to support every child with a learning experience that is planned from the very beginning with activities that are challenging yet achievable so that children can continue to enjoy learning.
 Your child’s Key Person will be sensitive to the individual development needs of each child to ensure that the activities they undertake are suitable for the stage that they have reached.